 Do students need a certain level of English before joining a CLIL class?

 Most teachers have to deal with mixed-ability classes.
-CLIL has methods that reach out to cover a range of learning style preferences.
+CLIL has methods that cover a range of learning style preferences.
 Lower level learners may well have similar problems learning their first language.
 To help them, you should use constructivist methodologies and scaffolding to help them.
-The constructivist methodology encourages learners to use their previous knowledge as a foundation for learning new things.
-Scaffolding refers to the assistance and support you give your learners as they progress towards the learning goal.
+The constructivist methodology encourages learners to use their previous knowledge to learn new things.
+Scaffolding refers to the assistance and support you give your learners to progress towards the learning goal.

 Do CLIL students get frustrated with their inability to communicate?

 Traditional English as a second language teaching techniques discourage speaking the second language in the classroom.

 In a class of ESOL learners (those learning English in an English speaking country), this is a sensible restriction because it is very likely that there are learners from different countries.

 Discouraging the first language can be demotivating in a class of EFL learners (those learning English in a non-English speaking country).

 In an EFL classroom, suitable CLIL methods make use of trans-languaging.
 Trans-languaging allows more than one language and is a way to reduce frustration.
 IMPORTANT: trans-languaging can only work if the teacher is fluent in the learners’ first language.